joeng03/AwesomeGICBank/README.md

 ### Supporting Different Types of Bank Accounts

-To accommodate various types of bank bank_accounts like `FixedDepositBankAccount`, `SavingsBankAccount`, and `SalaryBankAccount`, it's essential to abstract common attributes and methods from the current BankAccount class into an abstract class or multiple interfaces.
+To accommodate various types of bank accounts like `FixedDepositBankAccount`, `SavingsBankAccount`, and `SalaryBankAccount`, it's essential to abstract common attributes and methods from the current BankAccount class into an abstract class or multiple interfaces.
 This abstraction allows all bank account types to extend the behavior of the base class or implement the required interfaces, ensuring consistency across different account types while enabling specific functionalities unique to each account type.

 ### Testing the Application

 Unit testing and integration testing are essential components of ensuring the reliability and correctness of the banking application.

-### Unit Test Plan
+### Unit Test Plan:

 ### BankAccount.java

-### Test Cases:
+**Test Cases:**

 - Test depositing a positive amount updates the balance correctly.
 - Test depositing a non-positive amount throws `DepositAmountNonPositiveException`.